SBI International Transfer: Fees, Rates & Limits 2026

 It's worth bearing in mind that any payment processed through the SWIFT network might incur extra fees.
 These are usually deducted as the transfer is passed through the system, or just before it's deposited into the recipient's account.
 That can mean your recipient gets less than you're expecting in the end.

-How long does an SBI international money transfer take
+How long does an SBI international money transfer take?

 SBI processes international transfers through the SWIFT network, working with banking partners around the world to deposit funds in overseas accounts.